 What is Giving You Sleepless Nights?

 So – the first question to ask is what are the problems right now?
 HR took the brunt of the questions when Covid-19 hit.
 In part – because no one actually knew where else to turn!
 That was 8 months ago though.
-The challenges right now are different to then, they have emerged over the previous months and now need to be tackled.
+The challenges right now are different to back then.
+They have emerged over the previous months and now need to be tackled.

 Communication, inclusion, performance, cultural dilution, departmental isolation, leadership issues, lack of empathy….all of the above?
 You are not alone.
 Almost every organisation in the developed world that has been touched by coronavirus has at least some of these issues to tackle.
 If they say they don’t, I put it to you they are clinically dead.